idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/tutorials/introduction/step04.md

 # Step 4 - Multiple submeshes

-As a final step in the tensor mechanics section of this tutorial we'll set up a pair of separate mesh blocks - two cantilevers side by side, fixed at the bottom, that will be pushed towards each other with pressure boundary conditions.
+As a final step in the solid mechanics section of this tutorial we'll set up a pair of separate mesh blocks - two cantilevers side by side, fixed at the bottom, that will be pushed towards each other with pressure boundary conditions.

-!listing modules/tensor_mechanics/tutorials/introduction/mech_step04.i
+!listing modules/solid_mechanics/tutorials/introduction/mech_step04.i

 ## Input file